vorj/clpy/README.md

 ## Development

 1. All source codes (including comments) and commit messages should be written in English.
-2. Issues and pull requests are welcome in any languages (recommended in English or Japanese).
+2. Issues and pull requests are welcome in any language (recommended in English or Japanese).
-3. Detailed coding styles are same as [CuPy's](https://docs-cupy.chainer.org/en/stable/contribution.html#coding-guidelines).
+3. Detailed coding styles are the same as [CuPy's](https://docs-cupy.chainer.org/en/stable/contribution.html#coding-guidelines).
 Read and follow the guidelines before submitting PRs.

 ## Future plan

-We are developing v2.1.0rc2 for next release.
+We are developing v2.1.0rc2 for the next release.

 * Accelerate chainer's example performance
 * Multiple CommandQueue (Stream)
 * Support sorting algorithm
-* -- and other functions and/or bug fixes that someone develops and/or requests..
+* -- and other functions and/or bug fixes that someone develops and/or requests...

 We also plan to update CuPy's base version to v4 or v5 after beta release.

-Check [github's issues and pull requests](https://github.com/fixstars/clpy/issues) to get latest status.
+Check [github's issues and pull requests](https://github.com/fixstars/clpy/issues) to get the latest status.

 ## License